Chinmay2237/InvTrack/blueprint.md

 This document outlines the structure, features, and design of the Inventory Management application.
 The app is designed to help businesses track their assets, including assigning them to employees and monitoring their status.

+This application has recently undergone a significant refactoring to modernize its UI and improve code quality.
+The old, deprecated theme and widget files have been removed and replaced with a modern, theme-based approach.
+This has resulted in a more consistent and visually appealing design.

 ## Features

 ### Core Features